me-lad/me-lad/README.md

 # 📜 About Me:

-#### This profile belongs to a 22 years frontend learner who is eager to collaborate 🤝 with anyone looking for a mutual advancement.
+#### This profile belongs to a 22-year-old front-end learner who is eager to collaborate 🤝 with anyone looking for mutual advancement.

 ## 🌐 Socials: